Nowshera, Khyber Pakhtunkhwa: Road

-National Highway 5, or N-5, is Pakistan’s longest highway running from the port city of Karachi to the border crossing at Torkham.
+National Highway 5, or N-5, is Pakistan’s longest highway running from the port city of Karachi to the Afghan border crossing at Torkham.
 Its total length is 1,756 km and it runs north from Karachi located in Sindh province to Hyderabad, Moro and Khairpur before crossing into Punjab province where it passes through Multan, Sahiwal, Lahore, Sheikhupura District, Gujranwala, Gujrat, Jhelum and Rawalpindi.
 At Rawalpindi, it turns eastwards and passes through Attock Khurd before crossing the Indus River into Khyber Pakhtunkhwa to continue through Nowshera and Peshawar before entering the Khyber Pass and reaching the border town of Torkham.

 The M-1 motorway in Punjab and Khyber-Pakhtunkhwa, Pakistan.
-It is 155 km long, with 67 km in Punjab and the remaining 88 km in Khyber-Pakhtunkhwa.
+It is 155 km long, with 67 km in Punjab and the remaining 88 km in Khyber Pakhtunkhwa.
 It has become a vital link to Afghanistan and Central Asia and is expected to take much traffic off the highly used N5.
 It is part of Pakistan’s Motorway Network.
 M1 begins northeast of Peshawar as it moves in an eastern direction, crossing over the Kabul River.
 From here it passes through Charsadda, Risalpur, Swabi and Rashakai before crossing the Indus River.

 The historical Grand Trunk (GT) Road also passes through Nowshera.
 Swat Expressway also starts nearby Nowshera and ends at near Swat.